CPS2RL/RT_Information_Leakage/README.md

 ## Synthetic taskset generation:

 Generate taskset using the script `taskset_generation.py` .
 This script will generate two separate files for the WCET and period of each task for 100 task sets.
+These files need to be used in `evaluation.py` to perform different synthetic experiments.

 ## Timing Overhead:
 To measure timing overhead run the shell script `run_c_code.sh`